Lee Ridley (Lost Voice Guy)

-Lee has told jokes/given motivational speeches for a range of charities and organisations including Barclays, Scope and The Royal College of Nurses.
-He is also a patron of Smile For Life, Find A Voice, Communication Matters and The Sequal Trust.
+Lee has told jokes/given motivational speeches for a range of charities and organisations including Sainsbury’s, Barclays and The Royal College of Nurses.
+He is also an ambassador for Scope as well as being a patron of The Scott-Morgan Foundation, Smile For Life, Find A Voice, Communication Matters and The Sequal Trust.

 Television & Radio credits